-NIH categorizes performance in the GPRA Plan under five functional areas with representative trans-NIH performance goals reported for six years increments.
-Each goal has a narrative that describes the impetus for the goal as well as the implementation plan to achieve the goal.
-The narrative contains the background/state-of-the-field, rationale for the goal, target context and conditions, an annual target table, a description of target performance, other advances, and options such as a section to report retrospective efficiencies and to describe if target or goal adjustments are needed.
+NIH categorizes performance in the GPRA Plan under five functional areas with representative trans-NIH performance measures reported for six years increments.
+Each measure has a narrative that describes the impetus for the measure as well as the implementation plan to achieve the measure.
+The narrative contains the background/state-of-the-field, rationale for the measure, target context and conditions, an annual target table, a description of target performance, other advances, and options such as a section to report retrospective efficiencies and to describe if target or measure adjustments are needed.
 Scientific rationales for adjusted targets are presented if applicable.
-To simplify reporting, completion of the goal becomes the expected annual target for the end year of the goal.
+To simplify reporting, completion of the measure becomes the expected annual target for the end year of the measure.